ChurchofJesusChristDev/Webcast-to-YouTube-Live/README.md

 That all said, before you can actually "Go Live", you need a Stream Key and broadcast software...

-# 5. How to get a Stream Key
+# 5. How to get a Stream URL + Key

 🚨 😬 You don't want **dirty content** on your live channel, so read this carefully.